Shelvea/learn-git/readme.md

-# Learn about git and github
+# Learn about git and githubb

 subscribe to me on youtube

 ```javascript
 console.log('hello world');

 ```